python/devguide/gitbootcamp.rst

 which is equal to::

-   $ git branch some-branch # create 'some-branch', without checking it out
+   $ git branch some-branch master # create 'some-branch' off 'master, without checking it out
    $ git checkout some-branch # check out 'some-branch'

 To find out which branch you are in now::